 Yuma Territorial Prison is a living museum of the Old West.
-A total of 3,069 desperadoes, including 29 women, convicted of crimes ranging from murder to polygamy, with grand larceny being the most common.
+A total of 3,069 desperadoes, including 29 women, were convicted of crimes ranging from murder to polygamy, with grand larceny being the most common.
 A majority served only portions of their sentences due to the ease with which paroles and pardons were obtained.
 They were imprisoned in rock and adobe cells between 1876 and 1909.
-The cells, main gate and guard tower are still standing, providing visitors with a glimpse of convict life in the Southwest a century plus ago.
-If you’re in the Yuma area it is a must stop attraction.
+The cells, main gate, and guard tower are still standing, providing visitors with a glimpse of convict life in the Southwest a century plus ago.
+If you’re in the Yuma area it is a must-stop attraction.

 Walking through the Yuma Territorial Prison you get a feel for what life must have been like in Arizona’s first prison.
 On July 1, 1876, the first seven inmates entered the Territorial Prison at Yuma and were locked into the new cells they built themselves

 The Prison continued in operation for 33 years when, due to overcrowding, all inmates were moved to a new facility in Florence, Arizona.